dustinpfister/blog_posts/_posts/lodash-find.md

 ### 2.2 - Array.find with Array like objects

 It also works well with array like objects when used with call.
+If you are not aware of what array like objects are they are it is a trem that if often used to describe an object that is formated very much like an Array in that all of the object keys are numbers, and it has a length property.
+However the so called array like object is not an instance of the Array constructor so it does not have Array prototype methods associated with it.
 ```js
 var obj = {